Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 5: Transference

 \section{Challenge 5: Transference}

 Transference aims to transfer knowledge between modalities and their representations.
-How can knowledge learned from an additional secondary modality (e.g., predicted labels or representation) help a computational model trained on a primary modality?
-This challenge is particularly relevant when the primary modality has limited resources — a lack of annotated data, noisy input, and unreliable labels.
+How can knowledge learned from a secondary modality (e.g., predicted labels or representation) help a model trained on a primary modality?
+This challenge is particularly relevant when the primary modality has limited resources — a lack of annotated data, noisy inputs, or unreliable labels.
 We call this challenge transference since the transfer of information from the secondary modality gives rise to new behaviors previously unseen in the primary modality.
-We identify three types of transference approaches: (1) \textit{cross-modal transfer}, (2) \textit{multimodal co-learning}, and (3) \textit{model induction} (Figure~\ref{fig:transference}).
+We identify three types of transference approaches: (1) \textit{cross-modal transfer}, (2) \textit{multimodal co-learning}, and (3) \textit{model induction} (Figure~\cref{fig:transference}).